What is reverse factoring?

 Benefits for buyers

-Improve working capital.
-Reverse factoring can also bring working capital benefits for buyers, which often set up reverse factoring programs when taking steps to increase their days payable outstanding (DPO), for example by extending supplier payment terms.
+- Improve working capital.
+Reverse factoring can also bring working capital benefits for buyers, which often set up reverse factoring programs when taking steps to increase their days payable outstanding (DPO).

 Which suppliers to offer reverse factoring?